KILTprotocol/kilt-node/pallets/pallet-asset-switch/README.md

 The pallet generates the following events:

-- `SwitchPairCreated`: when a new switch pair is created by governance.
+- `SwitchPairCreated`: when a new switch pair is created by the required origin, e.g., governance.
 - `SwitchPairRemoved`: when a switch pair is removed by the root origin.
 - `SwitchPairResumed`: when a switch pair has (re-)enabled local to remote asset switches.
 - `SwitchPairPaused`: when a switch pair has been paused.